diegopoza/ember-jwt/doc/readme.md

 ## Creating a simple app that uses JWT
 Our simple app will consist of a login form, and a page that shows a random quote obtained by calling the protected API.
 The server that will authenticate us and provide the secured API we will call, is Auth0's  [**NodeJS JWT Authentication Sample**](https://github.com/auth0/nodejs-jwt-authentication-sample).

-Our app wil have two routes: one for the login form and one for the one that shows the quote, as you can see in the following code.
+Our app will have two routes: one for the login form and one for the one that shows the quote, as you can see in the following code.

 ````JavaScript
 // router.js